COVID-19 and ITP: Frequently Asked Questions

 For chronic ITP patients without active COVID-19 disease, would you modify treatment regimens in the setting of the COVID-19 pandemic?

 No modification is needed for stable patients on low doses of immunosuppressive drugs.
 Changing treatments requires increased monitoring and could potentially result in relapse, and thus may be riskier than continuing the status quo.
 For patients likely to remain for months on doses of corticosteroids (ie > 10mg/day prednisone) or high doses of other immunosuppressive drugs, use of TPO agents or fostamatinib in those unresponsive or intolerant to TPO-RA might allow tapering of doses.
 The suggestion to taper immunosuppressive agents is made despite no robust evidence for poorer COVID-19 outcomes with these types of immunosuppression.
-Currently we believe that rituximab should be avoided (see introduction) but, if used, ensuring availability of convalescent plasma if the patient were to become infected would be important.
+Currently we believe that rituximab should be avoided (see introduction) if possible.

 Should blood count monitoring or thresholds to initiate treatment be modified in the setting of the higher risk currently for uninfected patients being physically present at medical care settings for blood draws and treatment?

 When possible, most ITP patients should be managed by phone, text, or email according to symptoms, with a decreased frequency of blood counts, or, if they are necessary, with home blood draws.
-Certain patients: the elderly, those on anti-platelet agents, those with a history of major bleeding or other risk factors and those whose condition is unstable may need to continue the same frequency of monitoring.
+Certain patients: the elderly, those on anti-platelet agents, those with a history of major bleeding or other risk factors and those whose condition is unstable may need to continue or even increase their frequency of monitoring.

 How would you approach an ITP patient who develops COVID-19 disease?